Universities, wānanga and the tertiary sector

-VSA offers New Zealanders the opportunity to expand their horizons through volunteering – living and working with partners in the Pacific and beyond for the experience of a lifetime – transforming their lives as well as those they work with.
-VSA enriches New Zealand society through the cross-cultural exchanges it creates and the new knowledge that returns with its volunteers.
-We offer both long (6 months and over) and short-term assignments and currently work in Melanesia, Polynesia and Timor-Leste.
+VSA offers New Zealanders the opportunity to expand their horizons through volunteering – living, connecting and working with partners in the wider Pacific in an experience of a lifetime – transforming their own lives as well as those they work with.
+VSA enriches New Zealand society through the cross-cultural exchanges it creates and the new knowledge and cultural understanding that returns with its volunteers.
+We offer both long (6 months and over) and short-term assignments and currently work in Melanesia, Kiribati, Polynesia and Timor-Leste.

 SDG 4 aims to “Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all”

 Access to education in the Pacific, particularly in rural and remote areas, remains an issue for many people.
 Children, especially girls, have few opportunities for education.
 VSA volunteers support teachers and governments to deliver education to their communities.
-VSA’s strategy is to develop volunteer assignments that build the capacity of the education system, and improve teaching and learning practices through teacher training and development, build the capacity of government education systems and institutions and promote opportunities for new models of learning for young people.
+VSA’s strategy is to develop volunteer assignments that build the capacity of the education system.
+Volunteers on assignments improve teaching and learning practices through teacher training and development, build the capacity of government education systems and institutions, and promote opportunities for young people.

 We work with our partners overseas to make sure that all our assignments are locally identified, locally relevant, and locally delivered.
 Our goal is to transfer skills and knowledge so that the changes achieved during an assignment remain sustainable after a volunteer returns to New Zealand.
-Our capability building model, with a focus on training the trainers means that your teaching expertise, combined with your technical knowledge, would make you a great volunteer.
-Volunteers get the rare chance to live and work among local communities in the Pacific and deepening their cross cultural teaching skills.
-We work with tertiary, vocational training, secondary, primary and early childhood institutions, as well as developing curriculum and education policy.
+Our capability building model, with a focus on training the trainers, means that your teaching expertise, combined with your technical knowledge, would make you a great volunteer.
+Volunteers get the rare chance to live and work among local communities in the Pacific deepening their cross-cultural competence and teaching skills.
+We work with universities and vocational institutions, secondary, primary and early childhood institutions, as well as developing curriculum and education policy.

-We often have roles for people who have experience in training trainers, teaching, teaching English as a second language, educational resource development, mentoring, coaching and on-the-job training, transfer of knowledge and skills, training in effective teaching and learning practices, evaluating training needs and delivering workshops, and experience mentoring staff in an academic leadership role, such as PhD supervision.
+We often have roles for people who have experience as trainers of trainers, teaching, teaching English as a second language, educational resource development, mentoring, coaching and on-the-job training, transfer of knowledge and skills, training in effective teaching and learning practices, evaluating training needs and delivering workshops, and experience mentoring staff in an academic leadership role, such as PhD supervision.

 Benefits of staff volunteer programmes